mynodebtc/mynode/doc/development.md

-# Developing for myNode
+# Developing for MyNode

 ## Loading Modified Software
-Once you are running myNode, you can easily modify and update the software yourself!
+Once you are running MyNode, you can easily modify and update the software yourself!

-1. Start by running myNode on your device via the instructions above in "Running myNode"
+1. Start by running MyNode on your device via the instructions above in "Running MyNode"
-2. Modify myNode files
+2. Modify MyNode files
     * Clone this git repo on your PC or laptop - `git clone https://github.com/mynodebtc/mynode.git`
     * Make your modifications
 3. Run `make rootfs`